Typhoon Tapah (2019)

-Typhoon Tapah, known in the Philippines as Typhoon Nimfa was a Category 1 equivalent typhoon that caused damages in Japan and South Korea.
+Typhoon Tapah, known in the Philippines as Typhoon Nimfa, was a fairly strong tropical cyclone that peaked as a Category 1-equivalent typhoon, causing damages in Japan and South Korea in mid-September 2019.
 The seventeenth named storm and the seventh typhoon of the 2019 Pacific typhoon season, Tapah formed on September 17 from the remnants of Tropical Depression Marilyn.

 Meteorological history

 On September 17, a tropical depression formed from the remnants of Tropical Depression Marilyn east of Batanes.
-The PAGASA later named the tropical cyclone as "Nimfa" as it entered its area of responsibility, with the JTWC issuing a medium warning.
-A non-warning tropical depression in the South China Sea merged with the circulation of Tapah on Thursday, September 19.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) later named the system Nimfa as it entered the Philippine Area of Responsibility (PAR), with the Joint Typhoon Warning Center (JTWC) issuing a medium warning.
+A non-warning tropical depression in the South China Sea merged with the circulation of Tapah on September 19.

-On September 21, Tapah exited the PAR, with the PAGASA issuing its last advisory on it.
-Tapah intensified further as it passed the Ryukyu Islands, intensifying into a typhoon as per the JMA.
+Tapah exited the PAR two days later after PAGASA issued its last advisory for it.
+The storm further intensified as it passed the Ryukyu Islands, upgraded to a typhoon as per the JMA.
 Later, Tapah weakened into a severe tropical storm, as its wind field diameter expanded.
-Tapah then began to rapidly weaken, transitioning into an extratropical storm on September 23 at 00:00 UTC.
-Then, by 18:00 UTC of the same day, the extratropical remnants of Tapah fully dissipated in the Sea of Japan.
+It then began to rapidly weaken, transitioning into an extratropical storm on September 23 at 00:00 UTC.
+Then, by 18:00 UTC on the same day, the extratropical remnants of Tapah fully dissipated in the Sea of Japan.